xubik/xubik.github.com/_posts/2013-08-27-whys-poignant-guide-to-ruby.md

 >What does this mean?
 Why does it matter?
 It means `Kernel` is the center of Ruby’s universe.
 Wherever you are in your script, `Kernel` is right beside you.
 You don’t even need to spell `Kernel` out for Ruby.
 Ruby knows to check `Kernel`.

-The `File` class contains many methods to  read, rename, delete files.
-The `File::open` method takes two variables, the filename and the file mode. `w` is write to a new file, `r` is read from a file, `a` is append to a file.
+The `File` class contains many methods to read, rename, delete etc files.
+The `File::open` method takes two variables, the filename and the file mode:

+* `w` to write to a new file
+* `r` to read from a file
+* `a` to append to a file

 The file is opened and a variable is returned to represent the file, in this case called `f`.
 We can use the operator `<<` to write to the file, since this method is defined on files.

 	require 'wordlist'